-Meets the standard and the recommended guidelines.
+Meets the standard and recommended guidelines.
 The primary contractor for ALS ambulance service in the county, American Medical Response (AMR), is required by contract to perform monthly activities related to public information, education and awareness.
 AMR is partnering with REMSA to identify frequent users of 9-1-1 EMS services for future targeted information campaigns.
 The Department of Public Health's Injury Prevention program is responsible for increasing the public's awareness of causes and methods to prevent trauma as well as pediatric drownings.
-Additionally, the Riverside County Fire Department has partnered with Riverside County Public Health and children's services on an active public information campaign to prevent pediatric drownings.
+Additionally, the Riverside County Fire Department has partnered with Public Health and children's services on an active public information campaign to prevent pediatric drownings.

-REMSA has added staff to re-invigorate the community CPR and Public Access Defibrillation (PAD) programs.
+REMSA has added staff to re-invigorate the community CPR and public access defibrillation (PAD) programs.
 REMSA, supported by EMD staff and community partners has coordinated public CPR training events.
 A PAD registry is under development and will include public information resources provided for the public on the REMSA website.
-Additionally, REMSA is evaluating the use of PulsePoint or a similar tool to increase bystander CPR and AED use.
-The Riverside County Fire Chief's Association promotes targeted community education for burn, injury and drowning prevention.
+Additionally, REMSA is evaluating the use of PulsePoint or a similar tool to increase bystander CPR.